-Medicinal cannabis, or medical marijuana, is a therapy that has garnered much national attention in recent years.
-Massachusetts became the eighteenth state to legalize medical marijuana in 2012.
-As of 2010 almost 10% of Massachusetts residents had used marijuana in the past month, and almost 16% had used marijuana within the past year.
+Medicinal cannabis, or medical marijuana, is a therapy that in recent years has attracted much national attention.
+In 2012, Massachusetts became the eighteenth state in which medical marijuana was legalized.
+Nearly 10% of Massachusetts residents used marijuana in the past month as of 2010, and nearly 16% used marijuana in the past year.
 Now, patients with qualifying conditions can purchase from registered marijuana dispensaries.

-A doctor’s recommendation is all you will need to purchase medical marijuana in Massachusetts.
-If you are not registered in MMP yet, register HERE.
-Send your number to your doctor in your portal or via email and you are complete.
-A physical card is optional but if you would like a hard card, you can order one from the state after your doctor has uploaded your information into the patient portal.
+A recommendation from a doctor is all you need to buy medical marijuana in Massachusetts.
+If you are not already registered in MMP, register HERE.
+Send your physician number on your website or by email and you’re complete.
+A physical card is optional, but after your doctor has uploaded your information to the patient portal, if you want a hard card, you can order it from the state.

-Patients must meet certain eligibility requirements, and receive certification from a health-care provider before they can receive their program certification and access to the registry.
-Medical marijuana program registration must be renewed annually by both patients and caregivers.
-Patients must also maintain active certifications from both their original health-care provider and the medical marijuana program.
+Patients must meet certain eligibility requirements and be certified by a health care provider before they can receive their program certification and registry access.
+Registration of medical marijuana program must be renewed by both patients and caregivers each year.
+Patients also need to maintain active certifications from both the original health care provider and the medical marijuana program.